Drive Pulleys

 About Drive Pulleys

 Drive pulleys are the primary power transmission component of any belt conveyor.
 Connected to the motor and gear unit via a shaft and coupling, the drive pulley transfers torque to the belt through friction between the belt backing and the pulley surface.
+The magnitude of this friction force — and therefore the maximum transmittable torque — depends on the belt tension ratio, the wrap angle, and the friction coefficient between belt and pulley surface.

 Frequently Asked Questions